 Results

 During the study period (2013-2016) 7.95 million distinct users were dispensed either opioids, benzodiazepines or both.
-Only opioids were dispensed to 59.09%, only benzodiazepines to 15.24% and both to 25.66% users.
-During the four years almost 12.41% (0.99 million) individuals were identified as concurrent users of prescription opioids and benzodiazepines.
+Opioids alone were dispensed to 59.09%, benzodiazepines alone to 15.24% and both were dispensed to 25.66% of the users.
+Over the four years almost 12.41% (0.99 million) individuals concurrently used prescription opioids and benzodiazepines.
 Overall, the mean duration of concurrent use during the study period was 93 days (SD±319 days).
 Year-wise distribution of concurrent users across sex and age-group are presented in Table 1.
 Over the years, significantly and consistently more women were concurrent users than men, and this holds for all age-groups (Table 1).
 The mean age of opioid-only users was 50 years, benzodiazepine-only users was 52 years, both drug users was 56 years and concurrent users was 59.6 years.
-There was an age gradient in concurrent users – numbers increased with the age.
+There was an age gradient in concurrent users – the population of concurrent users increased with age.

 Table 1: Concurrent users (in 100,000 people) of prescription opioids and benzodiazepines – stratified by year, sex and age-group (0-19, 20-44, 45-64, 65+)